-Kevin G. Ross joined the Minnesota Court of Appeals in February 2006, appointed by Governor Tim Pawlenty.
+Kevin G. Ross joined the Minnesota Court of Appeals on February 23, 2006, appointed by Governor Tim Pawlenty.
 Minnesota voters confirmed Judge Ross in the post by statewide election in November 2008 and November 2014.
 He has authored more than 500 opinions for the court and 40 concurring or dissenting opinions.
 Judge Ross formed and administers the Quill & Bagel Society, a periodic workshop for judges, law clerks, and staff attorneys committed to honing individual legal-writing skills and maintaining the quality of the court’s opinions.
 The George Mason School of Law’s 2011 Green Bag Almanac & Reader named Judge Ross one of the year’s exemplary judicial opinion writers, and in 2013 he was asked to serve as board member of Scribes: The American Society of Legal Writers.

 Prior Professional Experience: